restropiajr/PlayValorant/README.md

 ## Development

-- Clone the repository.
+1. Clone the repository.
-- Open index.html with LiveReload Server.
+2. Open index.html with LiveReload Server